2010 United States Senate special election in Delaware

 The 2010 United States Senate special election in Delaware took place on November 2, 2010, concurrently with elections to the United States Senate in other states, as well as elections to the United States House of Representatives and various state and local elections.
 It was a special election to fill Delaware's Class II Senate seat, then held by Democrat Ted Kaufman, an appointee.
 The seat had been previously held by the state's longest-serving senator, Democrat Joe Biden, who vacated it when he became Vice President of the United States in 2009.

 The state's primary election occurred on September 14, 2010.
 Republican U.S. Representative and former Governor Mike Castle was believed to be heavily favored to win both the primary and the general election.
 However, Castle was upset by Christine O'Donnell in a primary contest that had national visibility.
 During the general election campaign, O'Donnell, a Tea Party candidate, drew media attention for making several false claims and gaffes, as well as an unusual campaign ad in which she denied that she was a witch.
 In the general election, O'Donnell lost to Democratic nominee Chris Coons by a vote of 57% to 40%.
 Coons was sworn in on November 15, 2010, and served out the remainder of the term ending in 2015.
-This was the first open Senate seat in Delaware since 1970, and the first in this seat since 1913.